Meet the Promotion & Education Committee

 The Promotion and Education Committee is comprised of nine individuals elected from each of the NDFB districts in the state.
 The committee oversees a variety of programs to help people better understand the important role agriculture plays in our lives.
 To learn more about P&E, contact NDFB Director of Organizational Development, Joey Bailey.
 Visit the P&E page on Facebook.

-Jolyn was elected NDFB Promotion and Education Committee chair in 2021.
-In her role, she has a seat on the NDFB Board of Directors.
+Samantha was elected Promotion and Education Chair in 2024.
+She also serves on the NDFB Board of Directors.

 Darin Otto